rxng8/YOLO-Object-Detection-Algorithm/README.md

   * `utils.py`: Utillities methods.
 * `main_card_ds.py`: This is the jupyter notebook (vscode format) to train the YOLO v1 algorithm on the solitare card detection dataset.
 * `main_coco_ds.py`: This is the jupyter notebook (vscode format) to train the YOLO v1 algorithm on the coco object detection dataset.
+* `main_coco_ds.ipynb`: This is the jupyter notebook to train the YOLO v1 algorithm on the coco object detection dataset **on Google Colab (Training elsewhere will not work as expected)**.
 * `weights`: contains the weights file
   * `checkpoint9`: The yolo v3 model with customization.
 Train for 2 epochs and 20000 step each epoch, with batch size 4.
   * `checkpoint10`: The yolo v3 model with customization.
 Train for 4 epochs and 20000 step each epoch, with batch size 4.